Get Help Today. (800) 516-4357

 People who take Xanax with opioids like Vicodin can lose their lives.
 Researchers say people with prescriptions for both drugs have a 10 times higher overdose death rate than those getting opioids alone.

-Signs of Xanax Misuse
+Signs & Symptoms of Xanax Abuse

 People with a substance use disorder related to Xanax have clear symptoms doctors search for via questionnaire.
 To qualify for a diagnosis, people must have at least two of the following symptoms within 12 months.